karthikprakash1998/Declutter/README.md

 * [Add the folder path to the environment variables](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10)
 * Go to command prompt
 * Navigate to the folder you want to declutter
-* Type declutter and press enter
+* Type stack and press enter

 ## Built With
 * Python 3